 When available, wet-weather data is submitted to ADEQ electronically in a Discharge Monitoring Report (DMR) via the myDEQ portal.
-The DMRs are submitted within 30 days of receipt of all lab reports for all methods at each outfall.
+The DMRs are submitted within 30 business days of receipt of all lab reports for all methods at each outfall.
 The reports must include:

-- Discharge Monitoring Reports

-- Copies of laboratory reports

-- Bench sheets or similar documentation for field testing parameters.
+- Discharge Monitoring Reports - Storm event data attachment (as appropriate) - Copies of laboratory reports - Bench sheets or similar documentation for field testing parameters.